jthaman/air-quality/readme.md

 # `air-quality`

 Modeline indicator to display air quality information in Emacs.
 Does not use any third-party packages.
+Air quality information is fetched asynchronously from Open Weather.

 ## Requirements

 - A recent version of Emacs
 - Internet connectivity
-- An Open Weather API key (free)
+- An Open Weather API key (free, register for an account)

 ## Installation